Blog

 Removing your equipment from the mud is a difficult task that wastes your time and money.
 Here are some best practices for not getting stuck in the first place:

-• Prior to beginning each shift, carefully check the jobsite to get an idea of the terrain you will be operating on.
+• Prior to beginning each shift, carefully check the job site to get an idea of the terrain you will be operating on.
 Clearly mark sections of the work area with excessive mud or soft, sticky soil.

 • If you’re working on soft terrain, we recommend using wide tracked compact track loaders and excavators to minimize ground pressure and disturbance.
 Wider tracks enhance flotation and traction, making them the best choice for driving through muddy areas.